dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/development-time-iis-support.md

 1. Right-click the project in **Solution Explorer**.
 Select **Properties**.
 Open the **Debug** tab.
 1. For **Profile**, select the **New** button.
 Name the profile "IIS" in the popup window.
 Select **OK** to create the profile.
 1. For the **Launch** setting, select **IIS** from the list.
-1. Select the check box for **Launch browser** and provide the endpoint URL.
+1. Select the checkbox for **Launch browser** and provide the endpoint URL.

    When the app requires HTTPS, use an HTTPS endpoint (`https://`).
 For HTTP, use an HTTP (`http://`) endpoint.